 Applications Manager Plugin not accessible after enabling SSL in OpManager

-If Applications Manager Plugin is not at all accessible using HTTPS port
+If Applications Manager Plugin is not at all accessible using HTTPS port, follow the below instructions

 - We have automated the steps to refer to OpManager's Keystore when SSL is enabled in OpManager.